Flipboard

-Flipboard is a news aggregator and social network aggregation company based in Palo Alto, California, with offices in New York, Vancouver, and Bejiing.
+Flipboard is a news aggregator and social network aggregation company based in Palo Alto, California, with offices in New York, Vancouver, and Beijing.
 Its software, also known as Flipboard, was first released in July 2010.
 It aggregates content from social media, news feeds, photo sharing sites, and other websites, presents it in magazine format, and allows users to "flip" through the articles, images, and videos being shared.
 Readers can also save stories into Flipboard magazines.
 As of March 2016 the company claims there have been 28 million magazines created by users on Flipboard.
 The service can be accessed via web browser, or by a Flipboard application for Microsoft Windows and macOS, and via mobile apps for iOS and Android.
 The client software is available at no charge and is localized in 21 languages.

 History

 The original launch of Flipboard in 2010 was exclusively for iPad.
 It launched the iPhone and iPod Touch versions seventeen months later in December 2011.

 The company raised more than $200 million in funding from investors, and an additional $50 million from JPMorgan Chase in July 2015.

 On May 5, 2012, Flipboard was released for Android phones, beginning with the Samsung Galaxy S3.
 On May 30, 2012, a beta version of Flipboard for Android was released through its website.
 A final stable release of the Flipboard for Android was released on June 22, 2012, in Google Play.
 The Windows 8 version of the Flipboard app was also demonstrated during the Microsoft 2013 Build Conference and on the Flipboard blog with a video, although no release date was given.
 On October 22, 2014, Flipboard for Windows 8 was rolled out to Windows Phone devices starting with the Nokia Lumia 2520.

 In March 2014, Flipboard bought Zite, a magazine-style reading app, from the CNN television network.
 Flipboard's content filtering, topic engine and recommendations system were integrated from this acquisition.
 Zite was shut down on December 7, 2015.

 In February 2015, Flipboard became available on the web.
 Up until then, Flipboard was a mobile app, only available on tablets and mobile phones.
 The web client provides webpage links on desktop browsers, and lacks some features of the client software.

 In February 2017, Flipboard updated their mobile apps for iOS and Android to 4.0, which brought a full redesign to the application, and implemented new features such as smart magazines, which allow users to bundle different things together, such as various news sources, people, and hashtags.